 Migration steps

-2. Test typical video and audio conversions for quality and speed.
+Test typical video and audio conversions for output quality and speed.

-3. Move video and audio workflows to FreeConvert.
+Move video and audio workflows to FreeConvert at the Standard tier.

-4. Keep CloudConvert for document and image formats; cancel if FreeConvert covers all use cases.
+Keep CloudConvert for any remaining document and image formats.

-Not for: FreeConvert is the wrong fit for teams whose use is primarily document or image conversion or those needing the strongest API surface; CloudConvert or Zamzar fit those better.
+Not for: FreeConvert is the wrong fit for teams whose use is primarily document or image conversion, or for any workflow that depends on a strong JSON job API; CloudConvert or Zamzar fit those shapes better.

 Paid plans from $9.99/mo